Boston University

-Boston University (BU) is a private research university in Boston, Massachusetts.
-BU was founded in 1839 by a group of Boston Methodists with its original campus in Newbury, Vermont, before being chartered in Boston in 1869.
-BU is a member of the Boston Consortium for Higher Education and the Association of American Universities.
-It is classified among "R1: Doctoral Universities – Very High Research Activity".
-The Boston University Terriers compete in the NCAA Division I.
+Boston University (BU) is a private research university in Boston, Massachusetts, United States.
+BU was founded in 1839 by a group of Boston Methodists with its original campus in Newbury, Vermont.
+It was chartered in Boston in 1869.
+The university is a member of the Association of American Universities and the Boston Consortium for Higher Education.

+The university has nearly 38,000 students and more than 4,000 faculty members and is one of Boston's largest employers.
+It offers bachelor's degrees, master's degrees, doctorates, and medical, dental, business, and law degrees through 17 schools and colleges on three urban campuses.
+BU athletic teams compete in the Patriot League and Hockey East conferences, and their mascot is Rhett the Boston Terrier.
+The Boston University Terriers compete in NCAA Division I.

 The university is nonsectarian, though it retains its historical affiliation with the United Methodist Church.
-The university has more than 4,000 faculty members and nearly 34,000 students and is one of Boston's largest employers.
-It offers bachelor's degrees, master's degrees, doctorates, and medical, dental, business, and law degrees through 17 schools and colleges on three urban campuses.
-The main campus is situated along the Charles River in Boston's Fenway-Kenmore and Allston neighborhoods, while the Boston University Medical Campus is located in Boston's South End neighborhood.
+The main campus is situated along the Charles River in Boston's Fenway–Kenmore and Allston neighborhoods, while the Boston University Medical Campus is located in Boston's South End neighborhood.
 The Fenway campus houses the Wheelock College of Education and Human Development, formerly Wheelock College, which merged with BU in 2018.

-BU athletic teams compete in the Patriot League and Hockey East conferences, and their mascot is Rhett the Boston Terrier.
-Boston University is well known for men's hockey, in which it has won five national championships, most recently in 2009.

-Among its alumni and current or past faculty, the university counts 8 Nobel Laureates, 23 Pulitzer Prize winners, 10 Rhodes Scholars, 6 Marshall Scholars, 9 Academy Award winners, and several Emmy and Tony Award winners.
-BU also has MacArthur, Fulbright, and Truman Scholars, as well as American Academy of Arts and Sciences and National Academy of Sciences members, among its past and present graduates and faculty.
-In 1876, BU professor Alexander Graham Bell invented the telephone in a BU lab.
+The university is classified among "R1: Doctoral Universities – Very high research activity".

 History

-Predecessor institutions and University Charter

-Boston University traces its roots to the establishment of the Newbury Biblical Institute in Newbury, Vermont, in 1839, and was chartered with the name "Boston University" by the Massachusetts Legislature in 1869.
+Boston University traces its roots to the establishment of the Newbury Biblical Institute in Newbury, Vermont, in 1839, and was chartered with the name "Boston University" by the Massachusetts Legislature when it moved there in 1869.
 The university organized formal centennial observances both in 1939 and 1969.
-One or the other, or both dates may appear on various official seals used by different schools of the university.
+One or the other, or both dates, may appear on various official seals used by different schools of the university.

+In Vermont and New Hampshire

 On April 24–25, 1839, a group of Methodist ministers and laymen at the Old Bromfield Street Church in Boston elected to establish a Methodist theological school.
 Set up in Newbury, Vermont, the school was named the "Newbury Biblical Institute".

 In 1847, the Congregational Society in Concord, New Hampshire, invited the institute to relocate to Concord and offered a disused Congregational church building with a capacity of 1200 people.
 Other citizens of Concord covered the remodeling costs.
 One stipulation of the invitation was that the Institute remain in Concord for at least 20 years.
 The charter issued by New Hampshire designated the school the "Methodist General Biblical Institute", but it was commonly called the "Concord Biblical Institute".